cedar-policy/cedar-examples/cedar-example-use-cases/README.md

 # Cedar Example Use Cases

-This repository contains Cedar policies that model the authorization logic of two example applications.
+This repository contains Cedar policies that model the authorization logic of six example applications.
-The [document cloud drive example](./document_cloud) models a cloud-based document sharing system, like Google Drive or Dropbox.
-The [GitHub example](./github_example/) mimics GitHub's repository access permissions.
+* The [document cloud drive example](./document_cloud) models a cloud-based document sharing system, like Google Drive or Dropbox.
+* The [GitHub example](./github_example) mimics GitHub's repository access permissions.
+* The [Hotel chains example](./hotel_chains) models permissions according to the hierarchy of a hotel chain.
+* The [Tags & roles example](./tags_n_roles) implements tag-based access control -- access is granted according to matching tags between principals and resources, where principal-side tags are attached to roles a principal can play.
+* The [Tax preparer example](./tax_preprarer) grants access to sensitive documents based on a principal's organizational memberships, so long as overall consent has been provided by the doc owner.

 ## Quick Start